SrzStephen/DisaVu/README.md

 ### Make it more clear about the directory structure

-We were initially trying to frantically trying to reduce the size of our datasets before realising that the file structure of Sagemaker Studio meant that there was a non-persistent between session directory, which could be accessed by ```/tmp/```.
-We believe the docs could be clearer in calling this out as a place to tempoarily store files while training.
+We were initially trying to frantically trying to reduce the size of our datasets before realizing that the file structure of Sagemaker Studio meant that there was a non-persistent between session directory, which could be accessed by ```/tmp/```.
+We believe the docs could be clearer in calling this out as a place to temporarily store files while training.

 ```